 Fall is fast approaching, which means if you’re an avid hunter, you’ve already been out kicking the bush testing your skills.
 Because I work during the week, I suppose I can be considered a weekend warrior – not too uncommon among us hunting kind.

 That said, you never can plan great weather on the weekends, so we play the hand we’re dealt.
 At times, depending on what I’m chasing, bad weather is music to my ears.
 No matter what you are up to or when you do it, there is one thing I can promise: a successful hunt begins with a properly operating gun.
+In the video below, we show you how to clean a gun.

 Don’t make the mistake of neglecting your most useful tool, as I did a few years ago on a goose hunt in Iceland, which left me frustrated and cussing.
 Two things will undoubtedly happen at the worst time: click and no bang, or the security you thought you had in that second or third shot of your semi-auto vanishes, leaving you with a single-banger.